-Zerodha developed an innovative alternative to GTC that offers all of its features and more.
-Zerodha launched GTC (Good Till Canceled) order with the name GTT (Good Till Triggered) allows users to place single-leg triggers to enter or exit stock holdings until your price condition is met and also simultaneously place target and stop-loss (OCO or One Cancels Other) for all your stock holdings.
+In July 2019, Zerodha has come with an innovative offering called GTT (Good Till Triggered).
+Zerodha GTT (Good Till Triggered) allows users to place single-leg triggers to enter or exit stock holdings until your price condition is met and also place target, and stop-loss (OCO or One Cancels Other) simultaneously for all your stock holdings.
 Zerodha GTT is a perfect alternative to GTC (Good Till Cancelled) which is not supported by Indian Exchanges.
-GTT can be used only on Equity Cash segment in NSE & BSE.
+GTT can be used only on the Equity Cash segment in NSE & BSE.
 Here, on this page, get the complete review of Zerodha GTT including GTT orders, GTT charges, and many more.

-GTC orders are good till canceled order, but exchange in India doesn’t support GTC order.
-Exchange cancels all the pending orders at the end of every trading day.
-In such a case, brokers need to place all the canceled GTC order next trading day.
-GTC order has its own limitations.
-To overcome this limitation, Zerodha introduced GTT orders where you select a single trigger price
+GTC orders are “Good till canceled” order, but India exchanges don’t support GTC order.
+It is because, exchange cancels all the pending orders at the end of every trading day, in such a case, brokers need to place all the GTC order again on the next trading day.
+Thus, GTC order has its own limitations, and to overcome the same, Zerodha introduced GTT orders where you select a single trigger price.

-For buy order with GTT, you need to select the trigger type as single.
+To place Zerodha GTT buy order, you need to select the trigger type as ‘single’.
 Place a trigger price where your order will get a trigger means the order will be placed to the exchange.
 This price should be higher or equal to your buying price.

-To place a sell order with GTT, you need to select the trigger type as Single.
-Enter a trigger price and limit price where you want this order to get executed.
+To place a GTT sell order, one needs to select the trigger type as ‘single’.
+Enter a trigger price and limit price where you want to execute the order.
 In the case of sell, the trigger price must be lower or equal to the limit price.

 For example, you have 100 Wirpo shares in your holding and you want to create a GTT order.

 CMP of Wipro is 263, you wish to sell your holding of Wipro @285.
-Your order should have trigger price @284, quantity @100 and limit price @285.
-When Wipro share price reach at 284, Zerodha submits your limit order to sell your 100 shares @285.
+Your order should have trigger price @284, quantity @100, and limit price @285.
+When the Wipro share price reaches 284, Zerodha submits your limit order to sell your 100 shares @285.

 Here, in the GTT OCO order, OCO stands for ‘one cancel others’.
 As the name itself, there are two orders placed simultaneously – stop-loss order and target order.
-Once the stock reaches the specified trigger price, then either of the two limit orders will get executed, and the other gets cancelled automatically.
-This order is perfect when you are waiting to sell a script on your planned target price, but market reacts in the completely opposite direction and you want to limit your losses.
+Once the stock reaches the specified trigger price, then either of the two limit orders will get executed, and the other order gets canceled automatically.
+This order is perfect when you are waiting to sell a stock on your planned target price, but the market reacts in the completely opposite direction and you want to limit your losses.

 For example, you want to sell 100 Wipro share @285, CMP is 263, you want to exit Wipro if it goes below 250.
-So in such case you can select trigger type as OCO.
-Now you have to fill Stop loss trigger Price @251, [email protected] and limit prices @250.
-The second trigger is for target with trigger prices @284, qty @100, and limit prices @285.
+So in such a case, you can select trigger type as OCO.
+Now you have to fill Stop loss trigger Price @251, [email protected], and limit prices @250.
+The second trigger is for the target with trigger prices @284, qty @100, and limit prices @285.

-What will happen in this scenario, if the market moves up, possibility is your target trigger will get execute.
-If market move down, the possibility is your stop loss trigger will get execute.
-When any one trigger is executed, its automatically cancel the other trigger.
-Thats why its called OCO - "One Cancels Others" order.
+What will happen in this scenario, if the market moves up, the possibility is your target trigger will get execute.
+If the market moves down, the possibility is your stop-loss trigger will get execute.
+When anyone trigger is executed, it automatically cancels the other trigger.
+That’s why it is called OCO - "One Cancels Others" order.

 There is no need to maintain the margin amount when placing the GTT order since the amount is required only when the trigger price is met.
 However, it is advisable to maintain sufficient cash balance in your account as your trigger price may be met any day.
 Your GTTs may be canceled at the sole discretion of Zerodha & the Zerodha RMS due to the shortage of cash in your account.